whosonfirst/go-whosonfirst-pip-v2/README.md

   -index string
     	Valid options are: rtree, spatialite. (default "rtree") -is-wof
-    	Input data is WOF-flavoured GeoJSON. (default true) -lru-cache-size int
+    	Input data is WOF-flavoured GeoJSON.
+(Pass a value of '0' or 'false' if you need to index non-WOF documents. (default true)
+  -lru-cache-size int
     	This flag is DEPRECATED and doesn't do anything anymore.
   -lru-cache-trigger int
     	This flag is DEPRECATED and doesn't do anything anymore.
   -mapzen-api-key string
     	This flag is DEPRECATED.
-Please use -www-api-key instead.
+Please use the '-www-api-key' flag instead.
   -mode string
-    	Valid modes are: directory, feature, feature-collection, files, geojson-ls, meta, path, repo, sqlite. (default "files") -polylines
+    	Valid modes are: directory, feature, feature-collection, files, geojson-ls, meta, path, repo, spatialite, sqlite. (default "files")
+  -polylines
     	This flag is DEPRECATED.
-Please use -enable-polylines instead.
+Please use the '-enable-polylines' flag instead.
   -polylines-max-coords int
     	The maximum number of points a (/polylines) path may contain before it is automatically paginated. (default 100) -port int